- What other names is Angostura known by?

 - Other conditions.

-drinks.
+Angostura extract is LIKELY SAFE for most adults when used in amounts commonly found in foods or drinks.
 There isn't enough information to know if angostura is safe in medicinal amounts, which are typically larger than the amounts found in foods or drinks.
 Large doses of angostura might cause nausea and vomiting.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking angostura if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of angostura depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for angostura.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

 Houghton, P. J., Woldemariam, T. Z., Watanabe, Y., and Yates, M. Activity against Mycobacterium tuberculosis of alkaloid constituents of Angostura bark, Galipea officinalis.
 Planta Med 1999;65(3):250-254.
 View abstract.